coq/coq/doc/sphinx/addendum/type-classes.rst

    improve performance by calling unification less often, matching syntactic patterns being very quick.
 This also provides more control on the triggering of instances.
-For example, forcing a constant to explicitely appear in the pattern will make it never apply on a goal where there is a hole in that place.
+For example, forcing a constant to explicitly appear in the pattern will make it never apply on a goal where there is a hole in that place.

 .. flag:: Typeclasses Limit Intros

-   This option (on by default) controls the ability to apply hints while avoiding (functional) eta-expansions in the generated proof term.
+   This flag (on by default) controls the ability to apply hints while avoiding (functional) eta-expansions in the generated proof term.
 It does so by allowing hints that conclude in a product to apply to a goal with a matching product directly, avoiding an introduction.